Contrasting Nextnrg (NXXT) and Its Peers

 |0.42%

-10.6% of Nextnrg shares are owned by institutional investors.
-Comparatively, 58.2% of shares of all “Automotive dealers & gasoline service stations” companies are owned by institutional investors.
-81.7% of Nextnrg shares are owned by insiders.
-Comparatively, 20.8% of shares of all “Automotive dealers & gasoline service stations” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+10.6% of Nextnrg shares are held by institutional investors.
+Comparatively, 58.2% of shares of all “Automotive dealers & gasoline service stations” companies are held by institutional investors.
+81.7% of Nextnrg shares are held by company insiders.
+Comparatively, 20.8% of shares of all “Automotive dealers & gasoline service stations” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary